Latent Video Diffusion Models for High-Fidelity Long Video Generation: Abstract

 \section{Abstract}

 AI-generated content has attracted lots of attention recently, but photo-realistic video synthesis is still challenging.
 Although many attempts using GANs and autoregressive models have been made in this area, the visual quality and length of generated videos are far from satisfactory.
-Diffusion models (DMs) are another class of deep generative models and have recently achieved remarkable performance on various image synthesis tasks.
-However, training image diffusion models usually requires substantial computational resources to achieve a high performance, which makes expanding diffusion models to high-dimensional video synthesis tasks more computationally expensive.
-To ease this problem while leveraging its advantages, we introduce lightweight video diffusion models that synthesize high-fidelity and arbitrary-long videos from pure noise.
-Specifically, we propose to perform diffusion and denoising in a low-dimensional 3D latent space, which significantly outperforms previous methods on 3D pixel space when under a limited computational budget.
-In addition, though trained on tens of frames, our models is generate videos with arbitrary lengths, i.e., thousands of frames, in an autoregressive way.
-Finally, we further introduce conditional latent perturbation to reduce performance degradation during generating long-duration videos.
-Extensive experiments on various datasets and generated lengths suggest that our framework is able to sample much more realistic and longer videos than previous approaches, including GAN-based, autoregressive-based, and diffusion-based methods.
+Diffusion models have shown remarkable results recently but require significant computational resources.
+To address this, we introduce lightweight video diffusion models by leveraging a low-dimensional 3D latent space, significantly outperforming previous pixel-space video diffusion models under a limited computational budget.
+In addition, we propose hierarchical diffusion in the latent space such that longer videos with more than one thousand frames can be produced.
+To further overcome the performance degradation issue for long video generation, we propose conditional latent perturbation and unconditional guidance that effectively mitigate the accumulated errors during the extension of video length.
+Extensive experiments on small domain datasets of different categories suggest that our framework generates more realistic and longer videos than previous strong baselines.
+We additionally provide an extension to large-scale text-to-video generation to demonstrate the superiority of our work.
+Our code and models will be made publicly available.